CLARENCE

 Volunteer

 Please assist us with our community initiatives, help us raise funds, volunteer to sell merchandise at markets, help plan and attend our functions, help restock our CCA outlets, become an outlet for merchandise if you have a business, distribute our free front yard signs, share images to our socials or share our posts, do some researching, mapping or cultural profiling, or help us with social media.
-If you have time, skills, or information to share please reach out.
-We need and would appreciate your assistance.
+If you have time, skills, or information to share please fill in our volunteers form.
+We need and appreciate your assistance.

 talk

-Start conversations and help us educate others on the threat to our river and water security.
-We have provided educational links throughout the website to help inform people on what is at stake if a water contamination were to occur.
+Start conversations and help educate others on the threat to our environment, culture, and local economy.
+We have provided educational links throughout the website to help inform everyone on what is at stake.
 Please use and share these links and facts to start broader conversations.
-Please familiarise yourself with the campaign history and the six years of progress and wonderful work done by our community.
-You can find CCA media coverage and campaign information here too.
+Please familiarise yourself with the campaign history, the six years of progress, and wonderful work done by our community.
+CCA media coverage and campaign information can be found here.
+Or join us as an official ally.
+Find out more.

 Write